Tialo/nlp-milestones-from-scratch/README.md

 * `--post_ln` and `--pre_ln`

     These parameters control the order in which Layer Normalization is applied in Encoder and Decoder Layers.
 [See also](https://github.com/harvardnlp/annotated-transformer/issues/92#issuecomment-1132966376) for more historical context.

-* `--add_two_layer_norms`

-    This parameter applies Layer Normalization to Encoder and Decoder outputs (not individual layers).
+If `pre_ln` is chosen, applies Layer Normalization to Encoder and Decoder (not individual layers) outputs, as it is done in GPT2 paper.

 * `--use_additional_dropout`